Drosophila Genetic Reference Panel: Current uses

 The pilot proof of concept and development of the DGRP came from the Trudy Mackay lab in Raleigh, North Carolina.
 The sequencing was done by Baylor College of Medicine Sequencing Center, in collaboration with Richard Gibbs and Stephen Richards.

 The preliminary sequence data can be obtained from a public database hosted by Baylor College of Medicine in the Texas Medical Center.
 Raw sequencing data from the project can be found in the NCBI Sequence Read Archive.

 Specific studies

 Preliminary data has been presented at Genetics Society of America in Boston, Massachusetts.
 The study investigates the sleep behavior of Drosophila to uncover the genes that are responsible.
 The data suggest that at least 998 genes are responsible for some of the measurable variation found, including candidate genes CrebB-17A, rutabaga, Shaker and the gene encoding the epidermal growth factor receptor have all been implicated in other studies as being involved in sleep behavior.

 Researchers have also uncovered a genotype by diet interaction that drives phenotypic variation.
 Recently published data indicates that the interaction between a fly's genome and its environment plays a substantial role in determining the phenotype.
-This suggests that some individuals are obese in a high fat diet, but are able to retain a slimmer phenotype on a high sugar diet.
+This suggests that some individuals are obese on a high-fat diet, but can retain a slimmer phenotype on a high-sugar diet.
+Other studies into genetic determinants of diet response have shown that effects on longevity are highly dependent on genotype, though this has also revealed new diet-responsive longevity genes such as OXR1.